sohyunwriter/LangChain-OpenTutorial/docs/17-LangGraph/01-Core-Features/01-LangGraph-Introduction.md

 typed_dict["new_field"] = "Additional Info"  # Error: Key not defined in TypedDict
 ```

-`TypedDict` truly shines when paired with static type checkers like `mypy` or when using IDEs such as PyCharm or VS Code with type-checking enabled.
-These tools detect type mismatches and undefined keys at development time, providing valuable feedback to prevent runtime errors.
+The advantages of `TypedDict` are highlights when utilized in pair with static type checkers like `mypy`, and become apparent on IDEs such as PyCharm or VS Code, of which type-checking is enabled.
+These tools detect type inconsistencies and undefined keys during development, providing invaluable feedback to prevent runtime errors.

 ## Annotated

-`Annotated` is a feature in Python's `typing` module that allows metadata to be added to type hints.
-This feature provides enhanced functionality by including additional context, improving code readability and usability for developers and tools alike.
-For example, metadata can act as additional documentation for readers or as actionable information for tools.
+`Annotated`, also residing in Python's `typing` module, allows the addition of metadata to type hints.
+This feature supports functionality with additional context, improving code clarity and usability for both developers and development tools alike.
+For example, metadata can serve as supplementary documentation for readers or convey actionable information to tools.

-### Why Use `Annotated` ?
+### Benefits of using `Annotated`

-- **Additional Context** : Adds metadata to enrich type hints, improving clarity for developers and tools.
+- **Additional Context** : Adds metadata to enrich type hints, improving clarity for both developers and tools.

 - **Enhanced Documentation** : Serves as self-contained documentation that can clarify the purpose and constraints of variables.

-- **Validation** : Can be combined with libraries like Pydantic to enforce data validation using the annotated metadata.
+- **Validation** : Integrates with libraries like Pydantic to enforce data validation based on annotated metadata.

-- **Framework-Specific Behavior** : Enables advanced features in frameworks such as LangGraph by defining specialized operations.
+- **Framework-Specific Behavior** : Enables advanced features in frameworks like LangGraph by defining specialized operations.

 ### Syntax